NGOs and the Voluntary Targets Part 1

 - Webinar 2: How to plan my advocacy for my country’s national action plan.
 Target 1 of the voluntary targets addresses national road safety action plans that most countries should already have in place.
 Get advice on how to work with governments on a national action plan and using the action plan to advocate for further action.
 In this webinar, Alliance member Bright Oywaya, ASIRT (Kenya), will present her work on advocating for a national action plan and give ideas on how NGOs can plot their own work.

-- Webinar 3: What is a national safety action plan — This webinar, led by Alliance member Vusal Rajabli, president of AMAK (Azerbaijan), will take participants through a practical example of NGOs working with their government on a national action plan.
+- Webinar 3: A practical example of advocating for a national action plan — This webinar, led by Alliance member Vusal Rajabli, president of AMAK (Azerbaijan), will take participants through a practical example of NGOs working with their government on a national action plan.

 Register HERE to be notified about the next phase of webinars in this series.
 If you have already signed up for the NGOs and the Voluntary Targets webinar series, you do not need to register again.